lukeharwood11/ai-flappy-bird/README.md

 # AI Flappy Bird
-Flappy Bird built in python with a genetic algorithm to beat it
+Flappy Bird built in python with a genetic algorithm to beat it.

 ## Installation